terraform-google-modules/terraform-example-foundation/4-projects/README.md

    You can run `terraform output gcs_bucket_tfstate` in the 0-bootstrap folder to obtain the bucket name.

 We will now deploy each of our environments(development/production/non-production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool each environment corresponds to a branch is the repository for 4-projects step and only the corresponding environment is applied.
+Environment shared must be applied first because development, non-production, and production depend on it.

 To use the `validate` option of the `tf-wrapper.sh` script, the latest version of `terraform-validator` must be [installed](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#how-to-use-terraform-validator) in your system and in your `PATH`.